paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-005-joint-chiefs-of-staff.md

 ### Statutory Notes

 #### Amendments
 2021—Subsec. (b)(1)(B).
 Pub.
 L. 116–283, § 924(b)(7)(A)(i), which directed substitution of “the Commandant of the Marine Corps, or the Chief of Space Operations” for “or the Commandant of the Marine Corps” in subpar.
-(C), was executed by making substitution in subpar.
+(C), was executed by making the substitution in subpar.
 (B), to reflect the probable intent of Congress.

 Subsec. (c).
 Pub.
-L. 116–283, § 924(b)(7)(A)(ii), substituted “, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade,” for “or, in the case of an officer of the Navy, admiral”.
+L. 116–283, § 924(b)(7)(A)(ii), which directed substitution of “, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade,” for “or, in the case of the Navy, admiral”, was executed by making the substitution for “or, in the case of an officer of the Navy, admiral”, to reflect the probable intent of Congress.

 2016—Subsec. (a)(1).
 Pub.
 L. 114–328, § 921(b)(1)(A), substituted “four years, beginning on October 1 of an odd-numbered year.
 The limitation does not apply in time of war.” for “two years, beginning on October 1 of odd-numbered years.
 Subject to paragraph (3), an officer serving as Chairman may be reappointed in the same manner for two additional terms.
 However, in time of war there is no limit on the number of reappointments.”